 Nature does not know any waste.
 This is the inspiration behind the distinctive design of Nepenthes.
 Styled as a tropical plant of the same title, the refillable bathroom bottle has a curvy design, so it’s cap-less and hangable.

 Nepenthes saves 20 one-time bottles and is 100% reusable.
 It is made of 50 per cent bio-based content and is climate-neutral.
 Also, it is a local product from Germany.
 Fill the bottle with your preferred shampoo, body lotion or shower gel and enjoy a more sustainable shower time.

-Disadvantages of using disposable plastic bottles
+What are the disadvantages of using disposable plastic bottles ?

 From life-saving appliances to personal care products, plastic bottles show up everywhere you look.
 It’s not a surprise that one of the most used packaging formats in the personal care sector is plastic bottles.
 We can see them containing products such as shampoo, shower gels, lotions, creams.